 * Shares climb 1.7 pct in after-hours trading

 SAN FRANCISCO, Jan 16 EBay Inc reported

-holiday quarter results that beat Wall Street expectations as
+holiday quarter results that just beat Wall Street expectations,

 Expectations were high ahead of the results because sales

 data from outside sources suggested strong sales growth from